tozti/tozti/docs/dev/extensions/storage.rst

 Appending resources to a `to-many` relationship
 -----------------------------------------------

 ``rels.add`` allows you to add some resource to a relationship.
+Its first parameter is a relationship object.
+All the other arguments will be interpreted as linkages to be added to the relationship.
-It takes a relationship object and a *linkage* as parameters, and returns a promise resolving to the new relationship object.
+It returns a promise resolving to the new relationship object.
 Note that the original relationship object is actually mutated to correspond to the new relationship data.
-The linkage provided only requires an ``id`` field.
+The linkages provided only need to define an ``id`` field.

-Assuming we have two resources ``pomme`` and ``poire`` of type ``dummy-extensions``, adding ``poire`` to the relationship ``friends`` of resource ``pomme`` is done like this:
+Assuming we have two resources ``pomme``, ``poire``, ``abricot`` of type ``dummy-extensions``, adding ``poire`` and ``abricot`` to the relationship ``friends`` of resource ``pomme`` is done like this:

 .. code-block:: javascript

    tozti.store.rels
-     .add(pomme.relationships.friends, { id: poire.id })
+     .add(pomme.relationships.friends, { id: poire.id }, abricot)

-If the linkage already exists inside the relationship, it won't be added twice but the promise will still resolve correctly to the relationship object.
+If some linkages already exist inside the relationship, they will not be added twice but the promise will still resolve correctly to the relationship object.

 Removing resources from a `to-many` relationship
 ------------------------------------------------

-``rels.delete`` does the exact opposite of ``rels.add``: it allows you to remove some resource from a relationship.
+``rels.delete`` does the exact opposite of ``rels.add``: it allows you to remove some resources from a relationship.
-It takes a relationship object and the *linkage* to be removed, and returns a promise resolving to the new relationship object.
+It takes a relationship object as first parameter, and any other argument will be interpreted as a linkage.
+It returns a promise resolving to the new relationship object.

 Again, the original relationship object is actually mutated to correspond to the new relationship data.
-The linkage provided only requires an `id` field.
+Linkages provided only need to hold an ``id`` field.

-Using the same exemple as before, we now want to remove `poire` from the relationship `friends` of resource `pomme`:
+Using the same exemple as before, we now want to remove ``poire`` and ``abricot`` from the relationship ``friends`` of resource ``pomme``:

 .. code-block:: javascript

    tozti.store.rels
-     .delete(pomme.relationships.friends, { id: poire.id })
+     .delete(pomme.relationships.friends, poire, { id: abricot.id })

-If the linkage does not exist inside the relationship, this method will have no effect on the relationship, but the promise will still resolve correctly to the relationship object.
+If some linkages do not exist inside the relationship, they will simply be ignored, and the promise will still resolve correctly to the relationship object.

 Updating a relationship